ServerNinja/firewall-vagrant/README.md

 # Configuration
+NOTE: Most configuration needs should be met in the settings.yaml file.
+You may also use ansible provisioning to deploy configurations by setting `ansible_provisioning: true` in settings.yaml

 ## Networking
 NOTE: you may need to create three private networks in your virtualbox configuration: vboxnet1, vboxnet2, vboxnet3